lilactown/pyramid/README.md

 Another common use case is like a `select-keys` on steroids: the ability to do nested selections on complex maps with nested collections pops up very often in code.
-Autonormal can take any non-normalized map and execute an EQL query on it to handle this.
+Autonormal can take any non-normalized map and execute an EQL query on it, returning the result.

 ## Project status